 - 1. While viewing the Navigation chart, press MENU. - 2.
 Select Chart Setup > Photos. - 3.
 Select one of the following: - Off-standard chart information is shown on the map. - Land Only-standard chart information is shown on water with photos overlaying the land. - On-photos overlay both the water and the land at a specified opacity.
+Use the right and left arrows on the Rocker to adjust the opacity.
 The higher you set the percentage, the more the satellite photos will cover both land and water.

-NOTE: When enabled, the high-resolution satellite images are only present at lower zoom levels.
-If you cannot see the high-resolution images in your BlueChart g2 Vision region, either zoom in further using the Range (+) key, or set the detail level higher (page 12).
+NOTE: When enabled, the high-resolution satellite images are only present at closer zoom levels.
+If you cannot see the high-resolution images in your BlueChart g2 Vision region, either zoom in further using the Range (+) key, or set the detail level higher (page 13).